St. Bonifacius, Minnesota

 Saint Bonifacius, often stylized as St. Bonifacius, is a small city in Hennepin County, Minnesota, United States, 25 mi west of Minneapolis.
 Settled in the 1850s, the town has a combination of rural and exurban features.
 It is completely surrounded by Minnetrista, Minnesota, and is close to the county line with Carver County.
 It hosted a Nike Hercules battery during the Cold War, one of four protecting Minneapolis–Saint Paul from Soviet bombers.

 The population was 2,307 at the 2020 census.
 The Dakota Rail Regional Trail runs through town.

 History

+Saint Bonifacius is named after Saint Boniface, an 8th century apostle to the Germans and the patron saint of Germany.
 Saint Bonifacius was settled in the 1850s by German migrants.
 It became a village in 1858 and a city in 1904.